-I don’t appreciate people who rant and rave about things (as I appear to be doing here) without proffering a constructive solution.
+I don’t appreciate people who rant about issues (as I appear to be doing here) without proferring a constructive solution.
 So here is my take on the situation in terms of solutions:

-Don’t get me wrong.
-There are some outstanding lecturers and college teachers.
-Absolutely dedicated and driven to do the best for their students and put in enormous hours with tiny rewards.
+Don’t get me wrong, however, there are some outstanding lecturers and college teachers.
+They are absolutely dedicated and driven to do the best for their students and put in enormous hours with tiny rewards.
 They often do have superb industry experience and credibility and they turn out outstanding graduates.
-Despite being regularly kicked in the guts by the government in terms of cut-backs.
-I am constantly amazed by the passion and enthusiasm shown by these instructors.
-And quite bewildered as to why they keep plugging away.
+Despite being regularly kicked in the guts in terms of financial cut backs, I am constantly amazed by the passion and enthusiasm shown by these instructors.

-We need to measure and market /advertise to the world the good university and college engineering departments to show who is the best in teaching outstanding engineering with instructors who have real passion and commitment to “real engineering” so that they get even greater rewards.
-We need to shame the colleges and universities with a poor record and pour in assistance to raise their level.
+3. We need to measure and market or advertise to the world, the good university and college engineering departments – those that are teaching outstanding engineering with instructors who have real passion and commitment.
+This recognition should result in even greater rewards.
+We need to ensure that the colleges and universities with poor records have assistance to raise their levels.